-Next, I had to unhook the two canister filters and get them out of from under the 55g cabinet so I could remove the tank then get to the water underneath.
+Next, I had to unhook the two canister filters and get them out from under the 55g cabinet so I could remove the tank then get to the water underneath.
 I still couldn’t immediately tell exactly where the water was coming from.
-Water was dripping from under the tank shelf inside the cabinet so that instantly told me it wasn’t a canister seal failure or a canister hose failure at the pumphead.
-Now I knew it was either a tank seal failure or a hose failure at the tank top connector.
-But since water was well below both canister intakes, it had to be a tank seal failure.
+Water dripping from inside the cabinet was coming from under the tank shelf, so that instantly told me it wasn’t a canister failure (seal or hose).
+Now I knew it was either a tank seal failure or a hose failure at the tank top hose connection.
+But since the water level was well below both canister intakes, it had to be a tank seal failure.

 After getting all the filter hoses and canister bodies removed, I needed to go after the remaining five inches of water.
 I quickly siphoned that out leaving little but the sand and a piece of egg crate.
 Next was to get the sand out, which was holding another inch to two inches of water – too much weight to lift the tank by myself to move it.

-Pulling the egg crate and scooping the sand, I was able to get the tank off the stand and move it along with the stand to my workshop, which is just off the den.
+Pulling the egg crate and scooping the sand, I was able to get the tank off the stand and move them both to my workshop, which is just off the den.
 I carried the tank to the two sawhorses I already had set up a minute before.
 By now I had already placed more than a dozen towels around the stand and around the wall to try and quickly soak up as much water as possible.

 Why not a shopvac you ask?
 Great question.
 I actually have two wet/dry vacs.
 However, strangely, the water hadn’t pooled such that I could suck it out of the carpet in an efficient manner.
 Towels were doing the job.
 I know you’re saying, “no way.”
 It clearly was a slower leak.
-Water was absorbing into the carpet and pad was just to the point of near saturation but then kept moving.
+Water had absorbed into the carpet and pad, which were just to the point of near saturation, but then kept moving.

-While towels were soaking up, I began moving the other objects nearby – a chair and floor lamp.
+While towels were absorbing water, I began moving the other objects nearby – a chair and floor lamp.
 I then put down more towels.
 Next, I started wiping down the underside of the tank now in the workshop, which still held about 1/8 inch water.
 I had removed enough sand that I could see the seals around the bottom of the tank.
-Yep, tank seal failure, right in the center.
+Yep, tank seal failure, right in the middle.